Visa Europe profits jump as consumers switch from cash

-LONDON (Reuters) - More than 1.5 trillion euros ($2 trillion) was spent on Visa cards in Europe last year, an annual increase of nine percent as more consumers switch from cash payments.
+LONDON, Jan 29 (Reuters) - More than 1.5 trillion euros ($1.7 trillion) was spent on Visa cards in Europe last year, an annual increase of nine percent as more consumers switch from cash payments.

 Payments on Visa debit and credit cards now account for one euro in every 6 euros spent, Visa Europe said.